 Local & Foreign Labels

-Labels are introduced with a leading :, which is symmetric to how they are later referred to.
-Here is how to continue or break from a nested loop:
+Labels are introduced with a leading , which is symmetric to how they are later referred to.
+Here is how to : or continue from a nested loop:

 :OUTER_LOOP